AdobeDocs/destination-sdk.en/help/getting-started.md

 Destination SDK uses the [Adobe I/O](https://www.adobe.io/) gateway for authentication.
 To make API calls to Destination SDK endpoints, you need to provide certain headers in your API calls.
 Work with the Adobe Exchange team to set up authentication for you to the [Adobe Developer Console](http://console.adobe.io/).

-In order to successfully make calls to Destination SDK API endpoints, follow the [Experience Platform authentication tutorial](https://experienceleague.adobe.com/docs/experience-platform/landing/platform-apis/api-authentication.html).
-Start the tutorial from the "[Generate access credentials in Adobe Developer Console](https://experienceleague.adobe.com/docs/experience-platform/landing/platform-apis/api-authentication.html#generate-access-credentials-in-adobe-developer-console)" step, as the Adobe Exchange team will handle the steps before that for you.
+To successfully make calls to Destination SDK API endpoints, follow the [Experience Platform authentication tutorial](https://experienceleague.adobe.com/docs/experience-platform/landing/platform-apis/api-authentication.html).
+Start the tutorial from the "[Generate access credentials in Adobe Developer Console](https://experienceleague.adobe.com/docs/experience-platform/landing/platform-apis/api-authentication.html#generate-access-credentials-in-adobe-developer-console)" step.
+The Adobe Exchange team will handle the previous steps for you.
 Completing the authentication tutorial provides the values for each of the required headers in Destination SDK API calls, as shown below:

 * `x-api-key: {API_KEY}`, also referred to as Client ID
 * `x-gw-ims-org-id: {IMS_ORG}`, also referred to as Organization ID